pankod/superplate/documentation/docs/docker.md

 :::note

-Dockerfile created by CLI if you select docker plugin during the project creation phase.
+Dockerfile is created by CLI if you select docker plugin during the project creation phase.

 :::